NuclearTalent/TalentQuantumComputingECT2024/README.md

 This site contains educational material and the pertinent proposal for a Nuclear Talent course on Quantum Computing for Nuclear Physics at the European Center for Theoretical Nuclear Physics, Trento, Italy, June 16-July 4, 2025 The educational material is in the form of jupyter-notebooks, pdf files etc under the doc/pub folder above.
 There you will the teaching for each day.
-The links to the lecture notes, exercises and projects are also available in the program here (links will be update).
+The links to the lecture notes, exercises and projects are also available in the program here (links will be updated).

 # Program